modir/using-laminas-framework-book/version2/docs/forms.md

 failed.
 Because this work is rather boring, Laminas Framework provides you with special view helpers intended for rendering the form.

-T> For simple forms (which do not show error messages), you can use raw HTML tags T> for rendering the form and ignore laminas-provided form view helpers.
+> For simple forms (which do not show error messages), you can use raw HTML tags
+> for rendering the form and ignore laminas-provided form view helpers.
-T> But, form view helpers are really unavoidable
+> But, form view helpers are really unavoidable
-T> when rendering complex forms that may display validation errors and/or add T> fields dynamically.
+> when rendering complex forms that may display validation errors and/or add
+> fields dynamically.

 ### Preparing the Form Model for Rendering